 - Navigate you to other services

-For non-urgent problems, queries or sick note requests please use eConsult (accessible via our surgery website www.greenbanksurgery.com ); you will receive a response from the surgery by 6.30pm the next working day
+And for non-urgent problems, queries or sick note requests you can still use eConsult between 8.00am and 6.30pm Monday – Friday (accessible via our surgery website www.greenbanksurgery.com )

 Please be advised that you should NOT ATTEND THE SURGERY IF ANY OF THE FOLLOWING APPLY TO YOU:

 - You have a temperature (this means you feel hot to touch on your chest or back)